CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 After watching (learning outcomes)…

-You will be able to alter the properties of a camera
+You will be able to alter the properties of a camera.

 (Unique Video Reference: 35_CP_CBC)

-# Depth Of Field In Eevee
+# 36 Depth Of Field In Eevee

 In this video (objectives)…